The Preeminence of Ethnic Diversity in Scientific Collaboration: Results

-In an effort to establish a causal link between ethnic diversity and scientific impact, we use \emph{coarsened exact matching} \cite{iacus2012causal}, a technique used to infer causality in observational studies.
+To provide further evidence of the link between ethnic diversity and scientific impact, we use \textit{coarsened exact matching}~\cite{iacus2012causal}, a technique typically used to infer causality in observational studies \cite{catalini2015incidence}.
 Specifically, it matches the control and treatment populations with respect to the confounding factors identified, thereby eliminating the effect of these factors on the phenomena under investigation.
-In our case, when studying \emph{group} ethnic diversity, the treatment set consists of papers for which $d^G_{\mathit{eth}} > P_{100-i}\left(d^G_{\mathit{eth}}\right)$, and the control set of papers for which $d^G_{\mathit{eth}} \leq P_i\left(d^G_{\mathit{eth}}\right)$, where $P_i\left(d^G_{\mathit{eth}}\right)$ denotes the $i^{th}$ percentile of $d^G_{\mathit{eth}}$.
+In our case, when studying \textit{group} ethnic diversity, the \textit{treatment set} consists of papers for which $d^G_{\mathit{eth}} > P_{100-i}\left(d^G_{\mathit{eth}}\right)$, and the \textit{control set} of papers for which $d^G_{\mathit{eth}} \leq P_i\left(d^G_{\mathit{eth}}\right)$, where $P_i\left(d^G_{\mathit{eth}}\right)$ denotes the $i^{th}$ percentile of $d^G_{\mathit{eth}}$.
 This process is repeated using $i=10, 20, 30, 40, 50$, corresponding to progressively larger gaps in ethnic diversity between the two populations.
-Thus, if ethnic diversity does indeed increase scientific impact, we would expect to find a significant difference in impact between the two populations, and that it increases in tandem with the aforementioned gap in diversity.
-We identified the following confounding factors: (i) year of publication; (ii) number of authors; (iii) field of study; (iv) affiliation ranking; and (v) authors' impact prior to publication.
-The same process was carried out for \emph{individual} ethnic diversity, with the following confounding factors: (i) academic age; (ii) number of collaborators; (iii) discipline; and (iv) affiliation ranking; see Section~S3 for more details.
-Tables~\ref{tab:CEMGroup} and \ref{tab:CEMIndividual} summarize the results for group and individual ethnic diversities, respectively.
-As can be seen, increasing the diversity gap between the control and treatment populations broadly increases the impact gain between the two populations.
-For example, papers and scientists above the median witnessed an average increase of about $5\%$ and $19\%$ respectively, compared to those below the median.
-In contrast, papers and scientists above the $90^{th}$ percentile witnessed an average increase in impact of about 12\% and 55\% respectively, compared to their counterparts below the $10^{th}$ percentile.
-Notice how these impact gains are significantly greater than in the previous case.
+Thus, if ethnic diversity is indeed associated with increased scientific impact, we would expect to find a significant difference in impact between the two populations, and expect this difference to increase in tandem with the aforementioned gap in diversity.
+The confounding factors identified were the year of publication, number of authors, field of study, authors' impact prior to publication, and university ranking.
+The same process was carried out for \textit{individual} ethnic diversity, for which the confounding factors were academic age, number of collaborators, discipline, and university ranking; see Supplementary Note~5 and Supplementary Figures~12 and 13 for more details, and Supplementary Figure~14 for an illustration of how this process works on a given collection of papers.
+The results for group and individual ethnic diversities are summarized in Tables~\ref{tab:CEMGroup} and \ref{tab:CEMIndividual}, respectively.
+As can be seen, increasing the diversity gap between the control and treatment populations is often accompanied by a greater difference in scientific impacts between the two populations.
+Clearly, these results do not suggest that diversity is the only causal factor.
+For example, one may argue that highly-ranked universities tend to attract students from around the world and are more ethnically diverse as a result; indeed we verified that this was the case (see Supplementary Note~6 and Supplementary Figures~15 and 16).
+In such situations, coarsened exact matching is particularly useful precisely because it allows us to establish causality despite such effects.